nf-core/airrflow/docs/usage/single_cell_tutorial.md

 ### Datasets

-For this tutorial we will use subsampled PBMC single-cell BCR sequencing data from two subjects, before (d0) and after flu vaccination (d12).
+For this tutorial we will use sub-sampled PBMC single-cell BCR sequencing data from two subjects, before (d0) and after flu vaccination (d12).
 The dataset is publicly available on [Zenodo](https://zenodo.org/doi/10.5281/zenodo.11373740).
-You don't need to download the dataset bacause the links to the samples are already provided in the samplesheet and Nextflow will get the data from the links automatically when running the pipeline.
+You don't need to download the dataset because the links to the samples are already provided in the samplesheet and Nextflow will get the data from the links automatically when running the pipeline.

 ### Preparing the samplesheet and configuration file